Face the facts: Proper skin care essential

 Another product to repair and soothe skin irritation is using a manuka honey mask.
 This will calm and restore the skin while providing antibacterial properties.

 A yogurt mask is another great treat for the skin, allowing for healing to occur.
 Allow these masks to sit on the skin for approximately 15 minutes then rinse with warm water.
+You can also schedule facials for deep skin care.

 In spring, you also begin opening the windows to let in the fresh, crisp air along with pollens and other irritants that can cause puffiness, redness, and dry patches.